Nicolas Boileau-Despréaux: 1700–1711

 In 1705 Boileau sold his house and returned to Paris, where he lived with his confessor in the cloisters of Notre Dame.
 In the 12th satire, Sur l'équivoque, he attacked the Jesuits in verses which Sainte-Beuve called a recapitulation of the Lettres provinciales of Pascal.
 This was written about 1705.
 He then gave his attention to the arrangement of a complete and definitive edition of his works.
 But the Jesuit fathers obtained from Louis XIV the withdrawal of the privilege already granted for the publication, and demanded the suppression of the 12th satire.
-These annoyances are said to have hastened his death, which took place on the 13th of March 1711.
+These annoyances are said to have hastened his death, which took place on 13 March 1711.

 He was a man of warm and kindly feelings, honest, outspoken and benevolent.
 Many anecdotes are told of his frankness of speech at court, and of his generous actions.
 He holds a well-defined place in French literature, as the first who reduced its versification to rule, and taught the value of workmanship for its own sake.
 His influence on English literature, through Pope and his contemporaries, was not less strong, though less durable.
 After much undue depreciation, Boileau's critical work has been rehabilitated by recent writers, perhaps to the extent of some exaggeration in the other direction.
 It has been shown that in spite of undue harshness in individual cases most of his criticisms have been substantially adopted by his successors.

 Numerous editions of Boileau's works were published during his lifetime.
 The last of these, l'Œuvres diverses (1701), known as the "favourite" edition of the poet, was reprinted with variants and notes by Alphonse Pauly (2 vols., 1894).
 The critical text of his works was established by Berriat Saint-Prix, Œuvres de Boileau (4 vols., 1830–1837), who made use of some 350 editions.
 This text, edited with notes by Paul Chéron, with the Boloeana of 1740, and an essay by Sainte-Beuve, was reprinted by Garnier frères (1860).